syncfusion-content/javascript-docs/js/Spreadsheet/Sparkline.md

 ---
 layout: post
 title: Sparkline with Spreadsheet widget for Syncfusion Essential JS
-description: How to Create the sparkline chart in Syncfusion Essential Javascript Spreadsheet widget.
+description: How to perform the sparkline chart customization in Syncfusion Essential Javascript Spreadsheet widget.
 platform: js
 control: Spreadsheet
 documentation: ug
 api: /api/js/ejspreadsheet
 ---

-# Sparkline Support
+# Spreadsheet Sparkline Chart

 Sparkline are easy to interpret and it conveys much more information to the user by visualizing the data in a small amount of space.
 Here sparkline were placed inside the cell.
 It creates the Sparkline based on the selected cell range’s data.
 You can use [`allowSparkline`](https://help.syncfusion.com/api/js/ejspreadsheet#members:allowsparkline "allowSparkline") property to enable/disable Sparkline.